xeylou/testade.xeylou.fr/content/posts/ssh-cheat-sheet/index.md

 graph LR
 a(local machine)
 b(firewall)
-c(remote server)
+c(remote host)

 a---b
 b-->c
 {{< /mermaid >}}

-let's say you have a raspberry pi at `192.168.1.12` w/ ssh access via `pi` user hosting a web server locally on its `5000` port & you want to access locally through your machine
+let's say you have a raspberry pi at `192.168.1.12` (remote host) w/ ssh access via the `pi` user

+it shosting a web server locally on its `5000` port & you want to access it locally through your machine
 ```bash
 ssh -N -L 127.0.0.1:8080:127.0.0.1:5000 pi@192.168.1.12
 ssh -N -L 8080:127.0.0.1:5000 pi@192.168.1.12

 ```
-*-N prevents from running an active ssh session*
+> `-N` prevents from running an active ssh session

 all traffic (http requests) sent to localhost:8080 on local machine will be forwarded to raspberry pi's 5000 port - responses sended back to you